junh4533/zombie/README.md

 ##### CYOA project
 ________

-This purpose of this project is for us to practice collaboration while also learning how to link files.
+This purpose of this project is for us to practice collaborating in a project using C9 and Github while also learning how to link files.
+Collborating in a project tests our knowledge of the Gihub workflow and our ability in resolving merge conflicts.
-By collaboration I mean practicing with our partners and by giving each others parts of the projects to work on.
-The linking files demonsrates our navigation skills using the terminal.
+The linking files demonsrates our navigational skills using the terminal.

 Contributors:
 [Jun Huang](https://github.com/junh4533)